shubhendusinha/MarathiBasicsForKids/README.md

 # Marathi Basics for Kids

 This is a hobby project.
 My mother tongue is Marathi.
 [Marathi](https://en.wikipedia.org/wiki/Marathi_language) is one of the Indian classical language that is spoken by ~83 Million people.
-I created this Android application to help teach read and write Marathi in devnagiri to my 7 year old daughter.
+I created this Android application to help teach read and write Marathi in devnagiri script to my 7 year old daughter.

 ## Concept